 A collaboratory is a center without walls in which researchers can perform their research without regard to physical location, interacting with colleagues, accessing instrumentation, sharing data and computational resources and accessing information in digital libraries in a collaborative manner.

-The Collaboratory develops and disseminates relevant best practices to interested parties, leads and participates in projects across the state related to natural resource management, and makes recommendations to the General Assembly.
+The Collaboratory develops and disseminates relevant best practices to interested parties, leads and participates in projects across the State related to environmental quality, natural resource management, and public health and makes recommendations to the North Carolina General Assembly.

 NC PFAS Testing Network